udacity/self-driving-car/challenges/challenge_3/README.md

 ## Leaderboard

-For reference, an example file filled with '0' for every steering prediction scores NA.
+For reference, the randomized example file in this repo scores 8.386485292112182.

 | Rank | Team Name        |     Public Score     |
 | ---- | :---------------:| --------------------:|